 psql -h 192.168.10.200 -p 5000 -U postgres

-From the Postgres prompt, create a test database like below:
+From the Postgres prompt, create a test database like below:create database testdb;

 create user testuser with encrypted password 'mystrongpass';